Lapratomo24/travelgramers/README.md

 - [Font Awesome](https://fontawesome.com/): Icon library and toolkit.
 - [Firefox DevTools](https://firefox-dev.tools/): A set of tools for inspecting and editing web code, as I prefer to use Firefox instead of Chrome.

+## Deployment

+For this fourth milestone project, Heroku is used for the deployment of the application as opposed to GitHub.

+1. After logging in, click the New button on the top right.
+2. From the dropdown, click Create new app.
+3. Type in a relevant name, choose your region, thne click Create app button.
+5. Go to Resources tab, and type in Postgres under add-ons to select Heroku Postgres.
+6. Go to Settings tab and click Config Vars button, then add the following:
+- CLOUDINARY_URL : cloudinary key,
+- DATABASE_URL : postgres database url,
+- SECRET_KEY = self-explanatory,
+- PORT : 8000,
+- DISABLE_COLLECTSTATIC = 1 (to be removed in final deployment)
+7. Before deployment, make sure to set DEBUG to False.
+8. Then add X_Frame_Options = 'SAMEORIGIN' so the summernote editor can be loaded.
+7. Now go to Deploy tab and choose GitHub as your Deployment method.
+8. Connect to GitHub by clicking the Search button and choosing the correct repository.
+9. You can now choose between Enable Automatic Deploys or manually deploy the application via Deploy Branch.
+After Heroku finishes building the application, you can click the View button to launch and run your terminal on a new tab.

 **Anything more?**